-- The Mutual Fund is required to declare the NAV of the Scheme on AMFI's website www.amfiindia.com and also on our website NAV of Mutual Funds: Latest NAV & Dividend Information Franklin Templeton India®. - NAV will be calculated up to four decimal places using standard rounding criteria. - The first NAV shall be calculated and declared within 5 business days from the date of allotment of respective Plan(s)/Option(s) under the Scheme. - The disclosure of NAV as outlined above is as per the prevailing SEBI Regulations and is subject to change from time to time.
+- The NAV shall be normally calculated for all Business Days. - The Mutual Fund is required to declare the NAV of the Scheme on AMFI's website www.amfiindia.com and also on our website NAV of Mutual Funds: Latest NAV & Dividend Information - Franklin Templeton India®. - NAV will be calculated up to four decimal places using standard rounding criteria. - The disclosure of NAV as outlined above is as per the prevailing SEBI Regulations and is subject to change from time to time.